shanebarringer/talk-docker-for-js-devs/Docker-for-JS-devs.md

 $ docker-compose exec api npm run db:reset
 ```

 You'll see output indicating that the command was successful.
-What happening here, is that we are telling docker-compose to **execute** a command.
+What is happening here, is that we are telling docker-compose to **execute** a command.
 This command can be broken down into 3 separate parts

 - `exec` - execute a command
 - `api` - the container to operate on